CAS: Linguistics

 Sample Pathway

-Below is an example of a four-year plan of a College of General Studies student pursuing a degree in linguistics.
+Below is an example of a four-year plan of a College of General Studies student pursuing a Bachelor of Arts in Linguistics at the College of Arts and Sciences (CAS).
 Students will work with their CGS academic advisors and the Linguistics Department to plan their own pathway to a linguistics degree.

 CGS SS 103